UANATACA/ONESHOT-REPO/oneshot_gui.md

 </br>

-1. The client application creates a new digital signature request, providing all required user data
+1. The business application creates a new digital signature request, providing all required user data
 2. One-Shot Optimizer returns an identifier for the certificate request
-3. The client application provides the documents to be signed by the end user
+3. The business application provides the documents to be signed by the end user
-4. The client application shows the documents to be signed to its end user
+4. The business application shows the documents to be signed to its end user
 5. After reviewing the document, the end user agrees to sign it
 6. The client application starts the signature process with an authentication method provided by the client
 7. One-Shot Optimizer takes care of computing the hash of the documents to be signed in the business layer